Some DIY skills are a must-have, especially during the cold weather when things tend to go wrong at home.

 It isn’t hard to acquire a life skill such as DIY but it is something that many people are not able to do - until something breaks and they need to learn in a hurry, that is.

-We have you covered with some tips on how to be a DIY pro just in time for autumn:
+We have you covered with some tips on how to be a DIY pro.

 Get the basics.